wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

     `cache/a/wis2/zmb/zambia_met_service/data/core/weather/surface-based-observations/synop`

-    What is the timestamp in UTC for when this data was published ?
+    What is the timestamp in UTC for when this data was published?

     What is the URL we can use to download the data?
 What is the difference between this URL and the URL in the previous question?

 !!! note
     MQTT Explorer is a helpful tool to review the topic structure for a given MQTT broker and visually work with the MQTT protocol.
 There exist many MQTT client and server software.

-    To work with MQTT programmatically (for example, in Python), you can use MQTT-client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt/) to connect to an MQTT broker and process incoming messages.
+    To work with MQTT programmatically (for example, in Python), you can use MQTT client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt/) to connect to an MQTT broker and process incoming messages.

 ## Conclusion